-(1) A licensee must accede to a client's request for re-categorisation as a client that benefits from a higher degree of protection.
-[7.6.1]

-- (2) A licensee may, either on its own initiative or at the request of the client concerned, [7.6.2] - (a) treat as a professional client, or a retail client, a client that might otherwise be categorised as a per se eligible counterparty; - (b) treat as a retail client a client that might otherwise be categorised as a per se professional client, and if it does so, the client will be re-categorised accordingly.
+- (1) A licensee must accede to a client's request for re-categorisation as a client that benefits from a higher degree of protection. - (2) A licensee may, either on its own initiative or at the request of the client concerned, - (a) treat as a professional client, or a retail client, a client that might otherwise be categorised as a per se eligible counterparty; - (b) treat as a retail client a client that might otherwise be categorised as a per se professional client, and if it does so, the client will be re-categorised accordingly.

-- (3) If a per se eligible counterparty requests treatment as a client whose business with the licensee is subject to conduct of business protections, but does not expressly request treatment as a retail client, and the licensee agrees to that request, the licensee must treat that eligible counterparty as a professional client.
-[7.6.3] - (4) The ways in which a client may be provided with additional protection include re-categorisation [7.6.4] - (a) on a general basis; - (b) on a trade by trade basis; - (c) in respect of one or more specified rules; - (d) in respect of one or more particular services or transactions; or - (e) in respect of one or more types of product or transaction.
+- (3) If a per se eligible counterparty requests treatment as a client whose business with the licensee is subject to conduct of business protections, but does not expressly request treatment as a retail client, and the licensee agrees to that request, the licensee must treat that eligible counterparty as a professional client. - (4) The ways in which a client may be provided with additional protections include re-categorisation - (a) on a general basis; - (b) on a trade by trade basis; - (c) in respect of one or more specified rules; - (d) in respect of one or more particular services or transactions; or - (e) in respect of one or more types of product or transaction.

-7.7 Policies, procedures and records REDRAFTED
+7.7 Policies, procedures, and records

-(1) A licensee must implement appropriate written internal policies, procedures, and controls to categorise its clients.
-[7.7.1]

-- (2) A licensee may satisfy rule 7.2.1 by either [7.7.2] - (a) issuing a standard notice to the client, when they are given the client agreement, and keeping a copy of the standard form for inspection while it is in use and for six years after the licensee ceases to use it; or - (b) by incorporating the notice in the text of the client agreement. - (3) A licensee must make a record in relation to each client of [7.7.3] - (a) the categorisation established for the client, including sufficient information to support that categorisation; - (b) evidence of despatch to the client of any notices under rule 7.2.1 and, if such notice differs from the relevant standard form, a copy of the actual notice provided; and - (c) a copy of any agreement entered into with the client under this rule;

-and a copy of this record must be made at the time of categorisation and should be retained for at least six years after the licensee ceases to carry on business with or for that client.
+- (1) A licensee must implement appropriate written internal policies, procedures, and controls to categorise its clients. - (2) A licensee may satisfy rule 7.2 by either - (a) issuing a standard notice to the client, when they are given the client agreement, and keeping a copy of the standard form for inspection while it is in use and for six years after the licensee ceases to use it; or - (b) by incorporating the notice in the text of the client agreement. - (3) A licensee must make a record in relation to each client of - (a) the categorisation established for the client, including sufficient information to support that categorisation; - (b) evidence of despatch to the client of any notices under rule 7.2 and, if such notice differs from the relevant standard form, a copy of the actual notice provided; and - (c) a copy of any agreement entered into with the client under this rule and this record must be made at the time of categorisation and should be retained for at least six years after the licensee ceases to carry on business with or for that client.